ctrl-SiberKaptan/docs-3/overview/Fairdrop-Calculations.md

 CGAS deposit points = Reward(p(staked), 20, 80, 0, 100)
 ```

-**Infrastructure maintainers** include anyone who:
-- Deploys a Test-Net Validator, Seed Node or Public Endpoint
-- Is a Terp-Core Contributor
-- Participates in the pre-genesis ceremony.

-Contributions can be tracked via github.

-**Software contributors** includes anyone who:
-- Deploys Test-Net Dapps, & services beneficial to the commmunity

-Contributions can be tracked via github.

 **Positive community engagement** includes anyone who:
 - Communicates effectively with other community members in need